-The estimated costs of, and the projected schedule for, the Project and the Capital Plan are subject to a number of uncertainties.
-The ability of the District to complete the Project and the District's other Capital Plan projects may be adversely affected by various factors including: (1) estimating errors, (2) design and engineering errors, (3) changes to the scope of the projects, (4) delays in contract awards, (5) material and/or labor shortages, (6) unforeseen site conditions, (7) adverse weather conditions, (8) contractor defaults, (9) labor disputes, (10) unanticipated levels of inflation, (11) environmental issues, and (12) equipment and material delivery delays contributable to supply chain disruptions.
+Design and engineering work on the New R.O.
+Plant is still in process, and the estimated costs of, and the projected schedule for, the Improvements and the Capital Plan are subject to a number of uncertainties.
+The ability of the District to complete the Improvements and the District's other Capital Plan projects may be adversely affected by various factors including: (1) estimating errors, (2) design and engineering errors, (3) changes to the scope of the projects, (4) delays in contract awards, (5) material and/or labor shortages, (6) unforeseen site conditions, (7) adverse weather conditions, (8) contractor defaults, (9) labor disputes, (10) unanticipated levels of inflation, (11) environmental issues, (12) unforeseen legal or permitting delays, and (13) equipment and material delivery delays contributable to supply chain disruptions.
 No assurance can be made that the existing projects will not cost more than the current budget for these projects.
 Any schedule delays or cost increases could result in the need to issue Additional Bonds beyond what is currently contemplated or other indebtedness and may result in increased pressure on customer rates.